Queen of Lapa

 Director: Carolina Monnerat and Theodore Collatos

-Starring: Luana Muniz
+Cast: Luana Muniz

 Husband and wife directorial team, Carolina Monnerat and Theodore Collatos, bring together their rich artistic backgrounds in this illuminating, cinema verite-style documentary about larger-than-life actress, cabaret performer, sex professional and activist Luana Muniz—arguably one of Brazil’s most famous transgender personalities—and some of the young trans women alongside whom she has lived and worked in the Lapa neighborhood of Rio de Janeiro, Brazil.